ern0/posixino/README.md

 - `Serial.print` works.
 - `digitalWrite` works, output states are displayed on console.
 - `LiquidCrystal` works,
-LCD display content is rendered on the screen upon each change.
+LCD display content is rendered on the screen upon each change,

-Method stubs created for `WebClient`
-(it will be compiled, but does not work).
+- `EthernetClient` works, not tested.

-Posixino is only tested on Linux.
+Posixino is now tested on Linux only, but it will be tested on Mac OS X before major releases.